• parvenu •

 pahr-ve-nu • Hear it!

 Part of Speech: Noun

-Meaning: A member of the nouveau riche who has suddenly risen to a much higher income level but is rejected by those of older wealth, ostensibly for a lack of the social graces associated with their social plane.
+Meaning: A member of the nouveaux riches who has suddenly risen to a much higher income level but is rejected by those of older wealth, ostensibly for a lack of the social graces associated with their social plane.

 Notes: We contrast parvenus with Old Money, those who made their money the old fashioned way—by inheriting it.
-This established elite refers to the newcomers to wealth exclusively French terms like parvenu and nouveau riche, which parvenus are not likely to understand.
+The established elite refers to the newcomers to wealth exclusively in French terms like parvenu and nouveau riche, which parvenus are considered less likely to understand.
 Parvenu may be used as an adjective, as someone's parvenu antics at the cotillion.

 In Play: Wealthy people distinguish themselves from parvenus by treating them condescendingly: "Humphrey Dumpling was scorned as a parvenu by the elite society of New Monia even though he had more money than all of its members combined."
 (Then again, maybe they shunned him because he had more money than they did.)
 "Morley Quiddity was much too parvenu to develop an interest in the balls and fêtes that his wealthy neighbors so religiously attended."